FAQ for the SRJC Veterinary Technician Program

 Applicants must be approved by the state Veterinary Medical Board (VMB) to sit for both a state and national Veterinary Technician board exam.
 After passing the board exams you become a Registered Veterinary Technician.
 Completing the California Alternate Route for board exam eligibility and passing the board exam will allow you to become a RVT in California, but only California.
 Even though the exam is created by a national level organization (the AAVSB or American Association of Veterinary State Boards), there is no such thing as having a national veterinary technician license.

 The SRJC Veterinary Technician Program provides the academic component of training required to become a Registered Veterinary Technician.
 The clinical experience hours are the responsibility of the student.

 Dr. Dan Famini has created several opportunities for students to be exposed to veterinary workplaces and ensure they have a realistic understanding of what it means to be a veterinary technician.
-All of these opportunities are only offered to students enrolled AnHlt classes and announced in ANHLT 50 and relevant classes:
+Such opportunities generally include a Job Shadow rotation at local clinics and internship opportunities at local animal shelters.
+All of these opportunities are only offered to students enrolled AnHlt classes and announced in ANHLT 50 and relevant classes.

 There are three routes to be eligible for the Registered Veterinary Technician examination in California.

 1) Complete a full-time AVMA approved program.
 A list of these programs can be found at http://www.vmb.ca.gov/applicants/schl_lst.shtml with the closest options being in the Sacramento or East Bay areas.

 2) The second route is to already be a RVT in another state with a certain minimum level of workplace experience.